How to check and challenge your rateable value

 - challenge the rateable value after you’ve made a check of the details

-To use this service, you’ll first need to register.
-The registration process asks for details about individuals as well as information about the business.
-This ensures that all the information held by the VOA is secure and only available to people who have the right to see it.
+To access all the features of this service, you’ll need to register both your business and yourself as an individual within that business.
+If your business is already registered, you can sign up as a person connected to the business.
+This ensures that the confidential information held by the VOA is secure and only available to people who have the right to see it.

 - sign in to Government Gateway